-Master of Education (M.Ed.)
-Degree

-Curriculum and Teaching (6 semester hours)
+Curriculum and Teaching (6)

-EDU 515Instructional Strategies for Teachers 3

-Or

 EDU 588 Advanced Methods of Teaching Math in the

-Secondary School (Required if student began after Fall
+Secondary School (Required if student began after Fal

 2011)

 EDU 505 Curriculum in Secondary Schools

-Professional Studies (4semester hours)
+Professional Studies (7)

-EDU 500 Prep for Admission to TEP 1
+EDU 500 Prep for Admission to TEP

 EDU 586 Classroom Management

+EDU 527 Human Dev and Behavior ----3

+EDU 541 Advanced Educational Psychology 3

-Survey of Special Education (0-3 semester hours)
+Survey of Special Education (0-3)

-SED 500 Exceptional Students in Inclusive Sch 3
+SED 500 Exceptional Students in Inclusive Sch3

-Evaluation of Teaching and Learning (3 semester hours)
+Evaluation of Teaching and Learning (3)

 EDU 511 Statistical Techniques, Research and

-Evaluation3
+Evaluation

-Methods of Teaching Reading (3 semester hours)
+Methods of Teaching Reading (3)

-REA 578 Reading in the Content Area3
+REA 578 Reading in the Content Area

+Internship (9)

-Internship EDU 564 (6 semester hours)6
+EDU 564

-Teaching Field (12 semester hours)
+Teaching Field (15)

-Twelve (12) hours of advisor approved graduate level
+Fifteen (15) hours of advisor approved graduate level Mathematics courses.

-Mathematics courses

-The Department of Music, which is an accredited institutional member of the National Association of Schools of Music, provides programs leading to the degree of Master of Education.
-The Master of Education Program provides training for Class A certification, Nursery-12th grades, in instrumental music or in vocal/choral music for teaching in public systems.
+The Department of Music, which is an accredited institutional member of the National Association of Schools of Music, provides programs in conjunction with the College of Education, leading to the Master of Education degree.
+The Master of Education in Music Education program provides training for Class A certification, Nursery-12th grades, in instrumental music or in vocal/choral music for teaching in public systems.

-Admission to graduate study is first secured through The Graduate School.
+Admission to graduate study is first secured through The Murphy Graduate School.
 Students applying for admission must present the following:

 - 1. A bachelor's degree from an accredited institution with a major in music or in music education; - 2.
-A grade point average of 2.5 on a 4.0 scale during the final two years of undergraduate study; - 3.
+A grade point average of 2.5 on a 4.0 scale; - 3.
 An acceptable GRE or MAT score presented upon admission, or during the first semester of residence; - 4.
 M.Ed. students see requirements for admission to a teacher education program; and - 5.
 Three letters of reference.